 Leprechaun Slime – A sensory and science experience perfect for Saint Patrick’s Day.

 Magnetic Slime (pictured) – This one is amazing!
 Explore scientific concepts of chemistry and magnetism.
+This is one of the types of slime I haven’t made yet (and can’t wait to try).

 N to T Slime Recipes